philippmoritzer/bd-ml-project/README.md

 ### Dashboard variables

-The dataset contains 48 bird identifier which should be able to be filtered after.
-To make this availabe a dashboard variable is going to be created.
-The gear symbol in the upper right corner has to be selected and in the appearing window the 'Variables' tab in the left sidebar has to be accessed and a new variable created by clicking the 'New' button.
-The new variable should be called `localIdentifier` and from the type query.
-It is tried to filter individual identifier names from the whole data set to get one entry for each bird to distinguish between the birds as a variable.
-InfluxDB is queried by selecting the data source created earlier.
-In the text field follwoing query has to be entered:
+The dataset contains 48 bird identifiers that should be filterable.
+A dashboard variable will be created to make this available.
+The gear symbol in the upper right corner must be selected, and the 'Variables' tab in the left sidebar must be accessed and a new variable created by clicking the 'New' button in the resulting window.
+The new variable should be named `localIdentifier` and should be derived from the type query.
+It is attempted to filter individual identifier names from the entire data set in order to obtain one entry for each bird in order to distinguish the birds as a variable.
+InfluxDB is queried by selecting the previously created data source.
+The following query must be entered in the text field:

 ```sql
 from(bucket:"bird-migration")